What is courage?

 The first expression of courage

-is choosing to embrace and embody our fear.
+The first step of choosing courage is to embrace and embody your fear.

 The second expression of courage